-If the passengers and you are from the same household (living in the same address), wearing a mask inside the car is not mandatory.
+If you and the passengers are from the same household (living at the same address), wearing a mask inside the car is not mandatory.

 Good hygiene is important.
 If possible, wipe your car (especially the steering wheel) and your hands with antibacterial wipes regularly.